samjones00/docs/docs/_documentation/Why-Servicestack.md

 ### Multiple Hosting Options

-In addition to supporting multiple formats and endpoints, ServiceStack can also be hosted within a multitude of differeint hosting options:
+In addition to supporting multiple formats and endpoints, ServiceStack can also be hosted within a multitude of different hosting options:

 - **Windows, OSX or Linux**
   - **.NET Framework or Mono**